giantswarm/docs/src/content/general/architecture/capi/index.md

 ##### Admission controllers

-The [Admission Controller](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/) is other feature Kubernetes offers to extend its functionality.
+The [Admission Controller](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/) is another feature Kubernetes offers to extend its functionality.
 This time the idea is to intercept the API requests for validating or mutating the content.
-The main reason is to avoid users submit wrong data or default some of the properties for custom resources.
+The main reason is to block users from submitting wrong data or  to default some of the properties for custom resources.

 *App Admission Controller*

 This admission controller gives the ability to our App Platform to ensure an App is created properly, with all required files and points to an existing app in the Catalog.
-At the same time allow our customers to only passed the minimum spec and default the rest automatically for them.
+At the same time allow our customers to only passed the minimum spec and default the rest automatically.

 *Cluster API admission controllers*

 Each CAPI controller has its own admission to enhance the cluster management experience.
-Basically it perform same action of validation and mutation.
+Basically it performs same actions of validation and mutation.

 *Management admission controller*

-As we described before we have organization to organize clusters and apps, but we need an admission to make sure some rules are respected.
-For example, you cannot delete an organization if this one has cluster running on it.
-This controller make sure the request respect those rules.
+As we described before, organizations are used to organize clusters and apps, but we need an admission  controller to make sure some rules are respected.
+For example, you cannot delete an organization if it has cluster running on it.
+This controller ensures the request respects those rules.

 *Kyverno admission controller*

-As you my hear before [Pod Security Policies are deprecated](https://kubernetes.io/blog/2021/04/06/podsecuritypolicy-deprecation-past-present-and-future/) and from Kubernetes `1.25` they will not be valid anymore.
-We have relied on them since the beginning and we harden the cluster to make sure containers run with the least privileges as possible.
-For that reason we have started to implement the same policies in [Kyverno](https://kyverno.io/).
+[Pod Security Policies are deprecated](https://kubernetes.io/blog/2021/04/06/podsecuritypolicy-deprecation-past-present-and-future/) and from Kubernetes `1.25` they will not be valid anymore.
+In the past relied on this functionality to harden the cluster and ensure containers run with the least privileges as possible.
+As a replacement we implemented the same policies in [Kyverno](https://kyverno.io/).

 ##### Operational services